wanze/statamic-super-static-cache/README.md

 The addon provides a handy command `super_static_cache:warmup` to pre-generate the static cache from the command line.
 By default, the command creates the cache for all pages.
-Make sure to specify which collections and taxonomies should get "warmed up" in the addon's configuration!
+Make sure to specify which collections and taxonomies should get "warmed up" additionally in the addon's configuration.